hmazhar/hamelot.io/posts/node_interleaving_amd.md

 tags: [bios, amd, programming]
 ---

-The important message of this post is that enabling Node Interleaving in the bios can greatly increase performance.
+Enabling Node Interleaving in the bios can greatly increase performance of a compute node.
 Node interleaving essentially lets the CPU decide where to put the memory, disabling it means that the user must explicitly tell where in memory to put data so that the associated CPU gets best performance.

+An explanation of Node Interleaving can be found [here](http://frankdenneman.nl/2010/12/28/node-interleaving-enable-or-disable/)

 The end result, a 4-5x performance increase in terms of memory bandwidth.

-An explanation of Node Interleaving can be found [here](http://frankdenneman.nl/2010/12/28/node-interleaving-enable-or-disable/)

-Note that I will be talking about Bios version 2.0 here.
 In our lab we have several 64 core AMD nodes with the following specs:

-Supermicro HBQGL-6F/HBQGL-IF
+- Supermicro HBQGL-6F/HBQGL-IF
-Supermicro 1042-LTF SuperServer
+- Supermicro 1042-LTF SuperServer

 | Processor          | AMD 6274    |
 |-------------------:|------------:|